Plastic Surgery, Cleft Palate and Craniofacial

 A native of San Diego, Dr. Holmes received his medical degree from Boston University School of Medicine and his otolaryngology training at the Yale-New Haven Medical Center.
 His interest in reconstructive surgery led him to complete plastic surgery training at the University of Texas Southwestern Medical Center in Dallas.

-A founder of the Birthmark Clinic and the Vascular Lesion Clinic at Rady Children's, Dr. Holmes enjoys collaborating closely with the Pediatric Dermatology Division.
+A founder of the Vascular Lesion and Birthmark Center at Rady Children's, Dr. Holmes enjoys collaborating closely with the Pediatric and Adolescent Dermatology division.
 He also has a personal interest in reconstruction of the outer ear and was the first to bring to Rady Children's modern techniques of creating new ears from rib cartilage for children with microtia.
 He also enjoys collaborating with the Genetics, Otolaryngology and Audiology services, and working with the Cleft Palate Team.

 Dr. Holmes was previously chief of Rady Children's Pediatric Surgery Division and remains committed to excellence in surgical care for all children with pediatric and craniofacial conditions.

 He has published more than 70 journal papers and 10 book chapters, and given 160 scientific presentations.